IABTechLab/uid2docs/README.md

 UID2 is a collaborative framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The UID2 framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built as an open-source, standalone solution with its own unique namespace, the framework offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

->NOTE: The term "UID2" can refer to either the framework or an actual identifier or identity.
-As identifiers, UID2s are part of the UID2 framework [infrastructure](#uid2-infrastructure) and in turn be one of [two types](#uid2-identifier-types) (raw UID2s and UID2 tokens).
+>NOTE: The term "UID2" can refer to either the framework or an actual identifier.
+The UID2 framework [infrastructure](#uid2-infrastructure) defines [two types](#uid2-identifier-types) of identifiers: raw UID2s and UID2 tokens.
 Unless otherwise indicated, this page provides an overview of the UID2 framework, while most of the [API documentation](/api/v2/README.md) is about generating and using UID2 tokens.

 ### Guiding Principles